 - Using CHA2DS2VASc score as above

-- Non-Valvular Atrial Fibrillation: DOACs may be used (Apixaban, dabigatran, rivaroxaban, etc.)
+- Non-Valvular Atrial Fibrillation: DOACs may be used (apixaban, dabigatran, rivaroxaban, etc.).
+Low-molecular weight heparin or warfarin may also be used

 References